mesosphere/marathon/docs/command-line-flags.md

     authentication
 * `--mesos_authentication_secret_file` (Optional.): The path to the Mesos secret file containing the authentication secret
+* `--marathon_store_timeout` (Optional.
+Default: 2000 (2 seconds)): Maximum time
+    in milliseconds, to wait for persistent storage operations to complete.

 ### Optional Flags Inherited from [Chaos](https://github.com/mesosphere/chaos)